 Yana commenced her career in constitutional litigation at the renowned Legal Resources Centre, founded by Chief Justice Arthur Chaskalson.
 She later specialised in education law and policy.
 Following a year of clerking at the Constitutional Court for Justice Edwin Cameron, Yana joined Cliffe Dekker Hofmeyr as an associate in 2016 and worked there as a senior associate until 2021.
 She then moved to Ilifa Labantwana, an organisation

 that focuses on early childhood development, as their Policy, Advocacy, and Communications Director.
 Yana recently completed her LLM from Queens University, Belfast and is now an executive in ENSafrica’s public law practice.
 Yana is also the

 Hombakazi Mercy Nqandeka

 Hombakazi was born in Mqele location in Elliotdale (Xhorha) in the Eastern Cape.
-She is a driven young woman who takes pride in the betterment of the preservation and promotion of the Xhosa culture.
-She is passionate about Rural Development and Africa at large.
-She has authored and published two books: The Dissonant Rainbow (2019) and To My Young Self (2020).
-She was, until recently, investing her time in volunteering at Bulungula on a women’s farming project.
-Mercy also teaches bead-making to the Bulungula youth.
-She holds double Masters degree in Agriculture Climate Change Transition from the National University of Ireland, Galway and SupAgro, Montpellier, France.
-She now works for Viva con Agua on their Water and Sanitation projects in the local schools in the Xhora Mouth Administrative Area.
+She is a driven young woman who takes pride in the betterment of the preservation and promotion of Xhosa culture.
+She is passionate about rural development and Africa at large.
+She has authored and published three books: The Dissonant Rainbow (2019), To My Young Self (2020), and Don’t Upset ooMalume: A Guide to Stepping Up Your Xhosa Game (2022).
+She founded and leads a bead-making business, Homba Crafts.
+She holds a double master’s degree in agricultural climate change transition from the National University of Ireland, Galway and SupAgro Montpellier, France.
+She previously worked for Viva con Agua on their water and sanitation projects in local schools in the Xhora Mouth Administrative Area.
 Hombakazi is now a PhD candidate at Stellenbosch University